-Acknowledgement
+Acknowledgements

 This work was supported by the National Institutes of Health (NIH) grants U01 AI124275, R01 AI137269 and U54 CA209975 to J.B.X..

 Competing interests

 M.R.M.v.d.B. and J.U.P. received financial support from Seres Therapeutics.
 M.-A.P/ has received honoraria from AbbVie, Bellicum, Bristol-Myers Squibb, Incyte, Merck, Novartis, Nektar Therapeutics, and Takeda; has received research support for clinical trials from Incyte, Kite (Gilead) and Miltenyi Biotec; and serves on data and safety monitoring boards for Servier and Medigene and scientific advisory boards for MolMed and NexImmune.